 To enable scalability and growth, you need to have the right data management automation systems in place.
 Oftentimes, these systems overlap in terms of functionalities, but depending on your needs, you need to choose wisely.

 Both Product Information Management (PIM) and Inventory Management serve as a central database for content.
 But, before we get started, don’t let these acronyms make you dizzy.
 They are not the same thing, and you cannot use either one in place of the other.
 In fact, an inventory management tool is not technically called 'Product' Inventory Management, so they don’t even carry the same acronym.
 It’s typically just called Inventory Management Software (IMS), and this tool is used to store inventory information such as the availability of product stock.

-If you want to get better results from your existing ecommerce tech stack or, in many cases, brand-new starter tech stack, and win at multichannel commerce, you need both of these tools.
+If you want to get better results from your existing ecommerce tech stack and win at multichannel commerce, then you'll need both of these tools.
 We’ll further explain the differences in this article.

 What is the role of PIM?

 A product information management (PIM) system is a tool that’s useful in automating the repetitive processes of storing and managing product information, in a single central location.
 It’s a safe library or repository for sales and marketing data such as SKUs, product titles, product descriptions, material type, size, color, and other important product details.
 A good PIM for ecommerce will also have digital asset management (DAM) capabilities to store images and videos.